 - Ladle hot peach butter into the clean jar making sure to leave 1/4 inch headspace from the top of the jar.
 I like to use my wide-mouth funnel for this step.

 - Carefully wipe the edges of the jar if any of the peach butter got on the outside of the jar.

 - Use your magnetic lid lifter to grab a lid and ring.
 Carefully place the lid onto the jar and screw on the ring.

 - Continue these steps until all the jars have been filled.

-- Using your jar grabber tongs add the jars into the large pot.
-The water may stop boiling when you add in the jars.
+- Using your jar grabber tongs add the jars to the large pot.
+The water may stop boiling when you add the jars.

-- Process for the 5 minutes, remove the jars from the boiling water, and set on wired racks to cool.
+- Process for 5 minutes, remove the jars from the boiling water and set them on wire racks to cool.
 (If you live at a higher elevation you may need to add more processing time.
 Please check the USDA website for advice.)

 - After 24 hours check the jars to make sure they have sealed.
 You’ll know the jars are sealed because the lid will no longer pop at the top.

 - If a jar does not seal (which can happen) you can easily place it in the refrigerator and use it up within a month.

 - The sealed jars should be used within a year.